virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeCloneNodes

 The event will be performed before cloning node in the environment.
+The process of cloning nodes presupposes that new nodes are cloned from the existing ones.

-The event aplicable only for the next node groups:
+The *onBeforeCloneNodes* event is aplicable only for the next node groups (excluding Docker-based nodes):

-- compute;
+- *compute*
-- balancer;
+- *balancer*
-- VDS
+- *VDS*

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
-    - `count` - nodes count to clone
+    - `count` - number of nodes to be cloned
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeGroup` - nodes group
-    - `flexibleCloudlets` - flexible cloudlets
+    - `flexibleCloudlets` - dynamic cloudlets
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterCloneNodes

-Event will be executed after cloning node in environment.
+The event will be performed after cloning node in the environment.

-By *cloning nodes* means that new nodes are clonned from existing.
-Event avaible only when nodeGroup doesn't *docker* and only for such *node groups*:
+The *onAfterCloneNodes* event is aplicable only for the next node groups (excluding Docker-based nodes):

-- compute;
+- *compute*
-- balancer;
+- *balancer*
-- VDS
+- *VDS*

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
-    - `count` - nodes count to clone
+    - `count` - number of nodes to be cloned
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeGroup` - nodes group
-    - `flexibleCloudlets` - flexible cloudlets
+    - `flexibleCloudlets` - dynamic cloudlets
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.
-    - `className` - class name for new node info - "com.hivext.api.server.system.persistence.SoftwareNode".
+    - `className` - class name for a new node info, viz. *"com.hivext.api.server.system.persistence.SoftwareNode"*
     - `array` - new nodes array

 ### onBeforeLinkNode

-Event will be executed before linking nodes with each others for configure IP addresses.
+The event will be executed before linking nodes to apply configurations to IP addresses.
+It is compatible only with *compute* and *balancer* node groups and exludes Docker-based nodes.
-It is available only for *node groups* - *compute* nodes and *balancers* in case if these nodes are not Docker containers.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `parentNodes` - node identifiers for linking
     - `session` - current user session
     - `appid` - environment unique appid
-    - `childNodes` - node identifier for linking with parents
+    - `childNodes` - node identifier for linking with parent nodes
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterLinkNode

-Event will be executed after linking nodes with each others for configure IP addresses.
+The event will be executed after linking nodes to apply configurations to IP addresses.
+It is available only with *compute* and *balancer* node groups and exludes Docker-based nodes.
-It is available only for *node groups* - *compute* nodes and *balancers* in case if these nodes are not Docker containers.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `parentNodes` - node identifiers for linking
     - `session` - current user session
     - `appid` - environment unique appid
-    - `childNodes` - node identifier for linking with parents
+    - `childNodes` - node identifier for linking with parent nodes
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.
-    - `infos` - info with result codes about all nodes links:
+    - `infos` - info with result codes about all nodes' linkings:
         - `result` - result code

 ### onBeforeAttachExtIp

-Event can handles custom actions before the action *attache Ext IP address* will execute.
-*onBeforeAttachExtIp* executes every time for each attaching IP address.
+The event can handle custom action before the *attache Ext IP address* action execution.
+The *onBeforeAttachExtIp* event is triggered each time upon the external IP address attachment.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `nodeid` - node identifier for attaching external IP address
     - `session` - current user session
     - `appid` - environment unique appid
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterAttachExtIp

-Event can handles custom actions after the action *attache Ext IP address* will execute.
+The event can handle custom action after the *attache Ext IP address* action execution.
+The *onBeforeAttachExtIp* event is triggered each time upon the external IP address attachment.
-*onAftereAttachExtIp* executes every time for each attaching IP address.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
-    - `parentNodes` - node identifiers for linking
+    - `parentNodes` - node identifiers for attaching external IP address
     - `session` - current user session
     - `appid` - environment unique appid
-    - `childNodes` - node identifier for linking with parents
+    - `childNodes` - node identifier for attaching external IP address
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.
-    - `obejct` *[String]* - attached extrenal IP address
+    - `obejct` *[string]* - attached extrenal IP address

 ### onBeforeDetachExtIp

-Event can handles custom actions before the action *deattache Ext IP address* will execute.
-*onBeforeDeattachExtIp* executes every time for each deattaching IP address.

-Event placeholders:
+The event can handle custom action before the *detach Ext Ip address* action execution.
+The *onBeforeDetachExtIp* event is triggered each time upon the external IP address detachment.

+**Event placeholders:**

 - `${event.params.}`:
-    - `nodeid` - node identifier for attaching external IP address
+    - `nodeid` - node identifier for detaching external IP address
     - `session` - current user session
     - `appid` - environment unique appid
-    - `ip` - deattached IP address
+    - `ip` - detached IP address
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterDetachExtIp

-Event can handles custom actions after the action *deattache Ext IP address* will execute.
-*onBeforeDeattachExtIp* executes every time for each deattaching IP address.
+The event can handle custom action after the *detach Ext Ip address* action execution.
+The *onAfterDetachExtIp* event is triggered each time upon the external IP address detachment.

 Event placeholders:

 - `${event.params.}`:
-    - `nodeid` - node identifier for attaching external IP address
+    - `nodeid` - node identifier for detaching external IP address
         - `session` - current user session
         - `appid` - environment unique appid
         - `ip` - deattached IP address
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onBeforeUpdateVcsProject